aiplanethub/5-week_Data_Science_Bootcamp/week-1/154-Day 1: Pre-session preparation: Data Analysis & Pandas.md

 ### Pandas Objects

-Before we dive into series, let’s do a quick recap of pandas ‘objects’.
+Before we dive into Series, let's do a quick recap of pandas' objects'.
 At the core of the pandas library, there are two fundamental data structures/objects:

 * Series
 * Data Frames